-Figure 19 King Stanislaus II Augustus of Poland
+Figure 19 King Stanislas II August of Poland

-the church, Catherine gave a banquet at the palace, this time for 53 persons.
-In 1782 and 1783 Catherine stopped at the palace on 24 June, but no banquets were given, and from June 1784 the ceremonies and related celebrations marking the anniversary of the victory were held at Tsarskoe Selo.[27]
+again on 24 June (O.S.), after the ceremonial service, presumably held at the church, commemorating the Chesme victory, Catherine held a banquet at the palace for 53 persons.
+In 1782 and 1783 Catherine stopped off at the palace on 24 June, but no banquets were given, and from June 1784 the ceremonies and any related celebrations marking the anniversary of the victory were held at Tsarskoe Selo.[27]

-The palace seems to have been used only briefly for other substantial court activities.
-On 18 February 1791 [probably O.S.] there was a 'sleigh procession', followed by lunch for 105 persons, including of course Catherine herself, using 'the Chesme glazed earthenware service'.
-(This may be the first time that the court circular referred to the service as the Chesme service.)
+The palace was used only briefly for other official court activities.
+On 18 February 1791 [probably O.S.] there was a 'sleigh procession' followed by a luncheon for 105 persons, including of course Catherine herself, using 'the Chesme glazed earthenware service'.
+This seems to be the first time that the court circular referred to the service as the Chesme service.
 A traveller who visited the palace in 1794 described it as a 'pleasure palace'.
-(Georgi 1794) On 10 February 1795 [probably O.S.] there was another sleigh procession, with Catherine and a myriad of grand dukes and duchesses and other elevated persons, and this time there were 112 place-settings for lunch.
+(Georgi 1794) On 10 February 1795 [probably O.S.] there was another sleigh procession, with Catherine and a myriad of grand dukes and duchesses and other elevated persons, and this time there were 112 place-settings.

-Since the service had been planned and made to serve only 50 persons, extra pieces must usually have been required when the number at table was to exceed this number.
-It seems that the difference was made up with pieces made by the Imperial Porcelain Manufactory (established with that name in St Petersburg in 1744).
+Since the service had been made to serve only 50 persons, extra pieces are likely to have been required when the number at table was to exceed this number.
+It seems that the difference was made up with pieces manufactured by the imperial porcelain factory in St Petersburg.
 They were said to be in the style of the Wedgwood service, but with a number of differences, including some use of gilding.
-This factory is still producing wares, and in 2005, after a number of name changes over the years, reverted to its original name.
-I have been unable to find an estimate of the number of extra pieces that were made.
-Moreover, although the service was intended for 50 persons, it contained 288 flat plates, 120 soup plates and 144 dessert plates.
-To judge how many extra pieces were needed on any specific occasion, one would have to have some idea of how many plates and other dishes were likely to be used by and for each person at table in St Petersburg court circles in the later 18th century.
-This in turn would depend on the number of courses, the number of dishes (including serving dishes) required for each course, and the extent to which dishes were changed for every course.
-Are there surviving documents - diaries, menus or notes on court etiquette - which would make it possible to arrive at a credible estimate?
-And when extra pieces were ordered, for how many additional persons was provision being made, and was the size of the order boosted to allow for breakages?
+This factory is still producing wares and in 2005, after a number of name changes over the years, reverted to its original name, the Imperial Porcelain Factory.
+I have been unable to find an estimate of the number of extra pieces that were ordered.
+Moreover, although the service was intended for only 50, it contained 288 flat plates, 120 soup plates and 144 dessert plates.
+To judge how many extra pieces were needed on any specific occasion, one would need to have some idea of how many plates and other dishes were likely to be used by each person at table in St Petersburg court circles in the later 18th century.
+This in turn would depend on the number of courses, the number of dishes required for each course, and the extent to which dishes were changed for every course.
+Are there surviving documents, such as diaries, menus or notes on court etiquette, which would make it possible to arrive at a credible estimate?
+And when extra pieces were ordered, for how many additional diners was provision being made, and was the size of the order boosted to allow for breakages?